 - Chocolate shaving (for garnish) optional

-- Mix coffee and chilled water properly and let it rest in deep freezer for about 10-15 minutes.
-Use the richest coffee you find, I’ve used nescafe gold, its granular one and I loved it 🙂
+- Mix coffee and chilled water properly and let it rest in the deep freezer for about 10-15 minutes.
+Use the richest coffee you find, I’ve used Nescafe gold, its granular one and I loved it 🙂

 - Next grind ice, coffee and milkmaid together for about 3 minutes.